boum2078/taoufik_academic_labs_assignment/README.md

 # Clinical Trials Pipeline Setup Guide

 A pipeline for processing clinical trial data, extracting conditions using LLM, and storing in MongoDB.
+This was done as an assignment for the academic labs.

 ## Prerequisites
 - Docker and Docker Compose installed